-- Be in good academic (2.0 GPA) and disciplinary standing
+- Be in good academic (2.0 GPA for credit classes or sufficient progress for non-credit) and disciplinary standing

 - Demonstrate financial hardship due to an emergency situation, or for unanticipated and compelling circumstances that jeopardize the student’s ability to successfully continue with academic pursuits at Holyoke Community College